nkill-star/Xs-and-Os-game/README.md

 📌 About the Project

-This game was developed while following a Udemy course, applying the learned concepts to build a fun and interactive project.
+This game was build using React while following a Udemy course, applying the learned concepts to build a fun and interactive project.

 🎮 How to Play